The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Michigan, US

 Accepting New Patients

-Cesar Hidalgo is a Neurologist and a Neuromusculoskeletal Medicine provider in Rochester Hills, Michigan.
-Dr. Hidalgo has been practicing medicine for over 52 years and is rated as an Experienced provider by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Multiple Sclerosis (MS), Transient Ischemic Attack (TIA), Myasthenia Gravis, and Mitochondrial Complex 2 Deficiency.
+Cesar Hidalgo is a Neurologist and a Neuromusculoskeletal Medicine provider practicing medicine in Rochester Hills, Michigan.
+He has been practicing medicine for over 52 years.
+Dr. Hidalgo is rated as an Experienced provider by MediFind in the treatment of Acute Cerebellar Ataxia.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Multiple Sclerosis (MS), Transient Ischemic Attack (TIA), Myasthenia Gravis, and Coenzyme Q Cytochrome C Reductase Deficiency.
+Dr. Hidalgo is board certified in American Board Of Psychiatry And Neurology, American Board Of Psychiatry And Neurology, American Board Of Psychiatry And Neurology, and American Board Of Psychiatry And Neurology.
 Dr. Hidalgo is currently accepting new patients.

 Experienced in Acute Cerebellar Ataxia